ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **RACROUTE** - (for z/VSE Version 3 or later) VIRTEL uses the z/VSE Basic Security Manager (via SAF), or the External Security Manager if specified in the z/VSE IPL parameters.

-The following options are retained for compatibility with previous releases:
+The following options are retained for compatibility with previous versions:

 **RACF** - RACF without SAF.